nikhilsaradhi/Movie-Analytics-Platform-for-Box-Office-and-OTT-Performance/README.md

 ##  ABSTRACT

-The Movie Analytics Platform is an end-to-end data engineering and analytics solution designed to process and analyze large-scale movie datasets across Box Office and OTT platforms.

-This platform integrates multiple data sources and transforms raw, unstructured data into structured, analytics-ready datasets using a modern cloud-based architecture.

-By leveraging Snowflake, PySpark, Apache Airflow, and Streamlit, the system enables efficient data processing, automated workflows, and interactive business intelligence dashboards for data-driven decision-making.
+The Movie Analytics Platform is an end-to-end data engineering and analytics solution designed to analyze Box Office and OTT performance using data from multiple sources such as TMDB, IMDB, OTT platforms, and Box Office datasets.
+The system utilizes technologies like Snowflake, PySpark, Apache Airflow, and Streamlit to ingest, process, and transform raw data into structured, analytics-ready formats.
+By implementing a layered architecture, the platform enables efficient data processing and supports the generation of insights related to revenue trends, genre performance, and OTT distribution.
+The final output is presented through an interactive dashboard, allowing users to explore and analyze key business metrics effectively

 ---